Why You Should Try a CGM Even if You’re Reluctant

 You do need this much information about your blood sugar

 For years, people with type 2 diabetes are either taught by the healthcare system that they don’t need to check blood sugar levels daily at all or that a couple of times a day is plenty.
-In fact, even using a glucose meter four times a day is still missing huge amounts of information compared to what a CGM can tell you.
+In fact, even using a blood glucose meter four times a day is still missing huge amounts of information compared to what a CGM can tell you.

 Your blood sugar levels fluctuate throughout the entire day—especially in the hours after you eat or drink.
 Your blood sugar is rarely sitting still in one place for long.